 - 2.1.
 Side accidents.
-The dependent probability of side damages for accidents in limited waters and open sea is set equal to 34.3%.
-The dependent probability of a hull breach in case of side accidents in limited waters or open sea is set equal to 83%.
+The dependent probability of side damages for accidents in limited waters and open sea is estimated equal to 48.8%.
+The dependent probability of a hull breach in case of side accidents in limited waters or open sea is estimated equal to 86.4%.
 The probability of water ingress is set equal to 100%, based on the available data.
-The probability that the ship remains aground (with no consequences to human life) is set equal to 30%.
-If the ship does not remain aground, the probability of surviving is set equal to A{GRS} (A-index for grounding accidents of type S00), in which case no consequences are assumed.
+The probability that the ship remains aground (with no consequences to human life) is estimated based on the available data to be equal to 33.3%.
+If the ship does not remain aground, the probability of surviving is set equal to $A{GR,S}$ (A-index for grounding accidents of type S00), in which case no consequences are assumed.
 In case the ship does not survive, the probability of fast sinking or capsizing is set equal to 18% for cruise ships and 50% for RoPax ships.
 A number of fatalities equal to 5% (resp.
 80%) of POB is assumed in case of slow (resp. fast) sinking/capsizing in limited waters or open sea. - 2.2.
 Bottom accidents.
-The dependent probability of bottom damages for accidents in limited waters and open sea is set equal to 65.7%.
-The dependent probability of striking against a soft bottom in case of bottom accidents in limited waters or open sea is set equal to 13.6%.
+Based on the available data the dependent probability of bottom damages for accidents in limited waters and open sea is set equal to 51.2%.
+The dependent probability of striking against a soft bottom in case of bottom accidents in limited waters or open sea is estimated equal to 14.3%.
 No consequences are assumed in this case.
-In case of striking against a hard bottom, the dependent probability of a hull breach is set equal to 100%.
+In case of striking against a hard bottom or other hard obstacle, the dependent probability of a hull breach is set equal to 100%.
 Since water ingress is an inevitable result of a hull breach in case of bottom damage, no such node is included in the risk model.
-The probability that the ship remains aground (with no consequences to human life) is set equal to 81.2%.
-If the ship does not remain aground, the probability of surviving is set equal to A{GRB} (A-index)

-for grounding accidents of type B00), in which case no consequences are assumed.
+The probability that the ship remains aground (with no consequences to human life) is set equal to 80%.
+If the ship does not remain aground, the probability of surviving is set equal to $A{GR,B}$ (A-index for grounding accidents of type B00), in which case no consequences are assumed.
 In case the ship does not survive, the probability of fast sinking or capsizing is set equal to 18% for cruise ships and 50% for RoPax ships.
 A number of fatalities equal to 5% (resp.
 80%) of POB is assumed in case slow (resp. fast) sinking/capsizing in limited waters or open sea.

-8.9.3 Calculation of Potential Loss of Life for a series of passenger ships
+8.9.3 Calculation of Potential Loss of Life in case of a grounding or contact accident

-The risk models presented in Figure 51 and Figure 52 will be used in Subtask 3.c for the calculation of the Potential Loss of Life (PLL) for a series of five passenger ships, studied in Task 1 ([31] and [32]) as well as for their five variants with increased damage stability characteristics, which have been evaluated to be cost effective.
-The probability of not sinking or capsizing will be estimated on the basis of the attained subdivision indices A{GRB} and A{GRS} , calculated separately for bottom or side damage types respectively.
+The risk models presented in Figure 51 and Figure 52 have been used in Task 3 for the calculation of the Potential Loss of Life (PLL) for a series of six passenger ships, studied in Task 1 ([31] and [32]) as well as for a series of variants of these designs with increased damage stability characteristics.
+The probability of not sinking or capsizing has been estimated on the basis of the attained subdivision indices $A{GR,B}$ and $A{GR,S}$, calculated separately for bottom or side damage types respectively.